New York Mortgage Trust Inc. (NYMT) Shares Down Despite Recent Market Volatility

-New York Mortgage Trust Inc. (NASDAQ: NYMT)’s stock price has decreased by -2.33 compared to its previous closing price of 2.58.
-Despite this, the company has seen a fall of -7.69% in its stock price over the last five trading days.
+New York Mortgage Trust Inc. (NASDAQ: NYMT)’s stock price has decreased by -2.00 compared to its previous closing price of 2.50.
+Despite this, the company has experienced a -8.24% fall in its stock price over the last five trading sessions.

 Is It Worth Investing in New York Mortgage Trust Inc. (NASDAQ: NYMT) Right Now?